Live2D/CubismSpecs/FileFormats/cdi3.json.md

           "description": "Name of the parameter.",
           "type": "string"
         }
-      }
       },
+      "required": ["Id", "GroupId", "Name"],
+      "additionalProperties": false
+    },
-    "ParameterGroups": {
+    "ParameterGroup": {
-      "description": "All ParameterGroups.",
-      "type": "object",
+      "description": "Information to correlate Id, Group, and Display-Name in the ParameterGroup.", "type": "object",
       "properties": {
         "Id": {